-The approval procedure stages are set out at Annex 1.

-Applicants who are considering long term street trading consents may wish instead to consider becoming a formal market trader within one of the Council's market halls by contacting the Council's Property Services Department.
+- 7.1 The application approval procedure stages are set out at Annex 1 of this Policy. - 7.2 Applicants who are considering street trading for the longer term, may wish to consider becoming a market trader at one of the Council's markets.
+More information can be obtained from the Council's Property Services Department.
+Propertyservices@cannockchasedc.gov.uk